A light-weight library for declarative DOM actions using data attributes

 </button>

-the page is refreshed.
-Note: reload
+With no data-target the page is refreshed.
+Note: reload is aliased to refresh.

 <ul class="w-full h-32 overflow-y-auto border">